Styling XML with CSS

 <?xml-stylesheet type="text/css" href="style.css"?>

-Now we create a file called library.xml and format its content with style.css.
+Now let's create a file called library.xml and style its content with style.css.

-First, let's create library.xml and add the CSS file path.
+First, create library.xml and add the path to the CSS file.

 <?xml version="1.0" encoding="UTF-8"?>